-The VISTA-128FBP system allows a total of 150 security access codes to be allocated.
-The VISTA-250FBP allows a total of 250 security access codes to be allocated.
+The VISTA-128FBPN system allows a total of 150 security access codes to be allocated.
 Each security access code is identified by a user ID number.
 Regardless of the number of partitions each code has access to, it occupies only one user slot in the system.
 If a particular code is not used in all partitions, that user ID number cannot be used again.

-The Quick Arm feature can also be programmed (partition-specific program field 29).
+The Quick Arm feature can also be programmed (partition-specific program field \29).
 The Quick Arm feature allows the user to arm the system by pressing the [#] key instead of the security code.
 The security code must always be entered to disarm the system.